-what is drip edge
+What is drip edge

 Roofing

-The answer to 'what is drip edge' is Drip edge is a thin metal flashing that is installed along the edges of a roof.
-It is designed to direct water runoff away from the roof's edge and prevent water damage to the fascia board and exterior walls.
-Drip edge is an important component of a properly installed roof system and is required by most building codes.
+The answer to 'what is drip edge' is drip edge is a metal flashing that is installed along the edges of a roof.
+It is designed to direct water runoff away from the fascia board and siding, preventing water damage to the home's exterior.
+Drip edge is typically made of aluminum, galvanized steel, or copper, and is installed under the roofing material and over the fascia board.

 Step-by-Step Guide